dotlang/language/doc/RFE.md

 `_ := @{"a"}(T => int, S => int, U => float, Type1 => Type2 )`
 It's better to surround these inside `()` because `[]{}` can be used in the right side of `=>` if we want to map to array or struct types.

-? - Think more about use cases for `=>`.
+Y - Think more about use cases for `=>`.
 In what cases do we need to use it?
 Is it for types? value bindings? fn bindings?
 ```
 #stack.dot